convertersystems/opc-ua-client/README.md

 ```
 ### Releases

-v1.4.1 Depreciated UaTcpSessionClient.CreateSubscription&gt;T&lt;, use Subscribe() instead.
+v1.4.1 Depreciated UaTcpSessionClient.CreateSubscription<T>, use Subscribe() instead.
 Modified UserIdentityProvider to be a function of RemoteEndpoint.

 v1.4.0 UaTcpSessionClient now calls a asynchronous function you provide when connecting to servers that request a UserNameIdentity.
 Depreciated ISubscription and replaced with SubscriptionAttribute to specify Subscription parameters.
 If ViewModelBase implements ISetDataErrorInfo and INotifyDataErrorInfo then it will record any error messages that occur when creating, writing or publishing a MonitoredItem.
 Diagnostics now use EventSource for logging.
 Added Debug, Console and File EventListeners.